udacity/frontend-grading-engine/README.md

 }
 ```

-**Two exceptions: collecting a user-agent string or in conjunction with `"waitForEvent"`.*
+**Exceptions: collecting a user-agent string, device pixel ratio, or in conjunction with `"waitForEvent"`.*

 #### 2) Decide what value you want to collect and test.